whunmr/circa/about/inlined_state.md

 We want to support both changes, and we want to preserve the program's current state across each change.

-Preserving state across structured changes is definitely easier.
-In this article we're going to focus on the harder part, handling unstructured changes.
+Preserving state across structured changes definitely feels doable, depending on how complex the change operations are that we allow.
+In this article I'm only going to focus on handling *unstructured* changes.
+(For further reading about handling structured changes, Olov Johansson wrote a <a href="http://blog.lassus.se/files/liveprogramming.pdf">thesis</a>
+on solving the problem for Javascript.)

+There's one more caveat before we get started: this article doesn't talk about how to preserve the call stack across modification.
+In the current scheme, a block of code must run until completion before we can replace it with new code.
+We definitely want to also be able to preserve the call stack, this is necessary for code that blocks or has long-running loops.
+Call-stack migration is planned for the future.

+So anyway, the problem is to migrate state from one piece of Circa code to another, with no guarantees as to how the two pieces of code are related.

 ### Declaring state

-In order to preserve state, the system needs to know which values are stateful.
-So, we have the `state` keyword.
+We declare our stateful values with the `state` keyword.
+Since most Circa functions are pure, stateful values are our equivalent for mutable variables.

     state a = 1